Russanandres/batus-linux/README.md

 WM5/6 - I just can't transfer batus to my Eten lol.
 Most likely the [version under windows](https://github.com/Russanandres/batus) will earn.

 PSVita/XMB - I couldn't find a terminal.
 BFLS will be supported if there is a bash port.

-For PlayStation 2/3 use PS2/3Linux.
+PS2/PS3 - Yes in OtherOS.
+Use any port.

 WSL2 - Works good.
 Use Linux versions.
 Install dialog before starting!